-Click the Add Separator button ( ) to add a separator between groups of buttons in the toolbar.
+Click the Add Separator button () to add a separator between groups of buttons in the toolbar.

-Select a button in the table and click the Edit button ( $\overrightarrow{m}$ ) if you want to change the appearance or behavior of a custom toolbar button in the Edit Custom Toolbar Item dialog box.
-Click the Move Up and Move Down buttons ( $\uparrow$ and $\downarrow$ ) to move and rearrange the toolbar button order.
-Click the Delete button ( $\overrightarrow{m}$ ) to delete the selected button.
+Select a button in the table and click the Edit button ([st]) if you want to change the appearance or behavior of a custom toolbar button in the Edit Custom Toolbar Item dialog box.
+Click the Move Up and Move Down buttons († and \downarrow) to move and rearrange the toolbar button order.
+Click the Delete button (\equiv) to delete the selected button.

 The table contains a row for each added item, showing its name, icon, text, and tooltip in the Name, Icon, Text, and Tooltip columns, respectively.
+In the leftmost column, an error symbol (🐼) or a warning symbol (🛕) appears to indicate a warning or error in the added item.
+For example, an error symbol appears for a toggle item that is missing a source.